 Can I use orchid soil for fiddle leaf figs?

 Orchid mix, while well-draining, is not considered a good choice for fiddle leaf figs as it is usually a bit too acidic, having quite a low pH level.
 On the upside, it is quite barky, which prevents waterlogging.
-If you’re planning to use orchid soil for your fiddle leaf fig, try to purchase a soil with a pH level closer to 6 or 6.5.
+If you’re planning to use orchid soil, find one with a pH level closer to 6 or 6.5.

 To test the pH level in your soil, you can purchase a pH testing kit from your local garden center or nursery.